psychoinformatics-de/studyforrest-www/content/pages/index.rst

 .. row::

-  :h2:`How Has It Already Been Used?`
+  :h2:`How Have People Been Using It?`

   .. column::
      :width: 8